ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The generic steps for a DNS Tree Walk are as follows:

-1. Query the DNS for a TXT record at the appropriate starting point for the Tree Walk.
+1. Query the DNS for a DMARC TXT record at the appropriate starting point for the Tree Walk.
 A possibly empty set of records is returned.

 2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
-If multiple records starting with a "v=" tag that identify any version of DMARC remain, all such records are discarded.
+If multiple DMARC records are returned, they are all discarded.
 If a single record remains and it contains a "psd=n" tag, stop.

-3. If additional queries are needed, proceed as follows.
+3. Determine the target for additional queries (if needed; see the note in (#organizational-domain-discovery)), using steps 4 through 8 below.

-4. Remove the "\_dmarc" label from the name used in the previous query and break the remaining DNS domain name into a set of "x" ordered labels.
+4. Break the subject DNS domain name into a set of ordered labels.
 Assign the count of labels to "x", and number the labels from right to left; e.g., for "a.mail.example.com", "x" would be assigned the value 4, "com" would be label 1, "example" would be label 2, "mail" would be label 3, and so forth.

 5. If x < 5, remove the left-most (highest-numbered) label from the subject domain.
 If x >= 5, remove the left-most (highest-numbered) labels from the subject domain until 4 labels remain.
-The resulting DNS domain name with the label "\_dmarc" prepended to it is the new target for the next lookup.
+The resulting DNS domain name is the new target for the next lookup.

 6. Query the DNS for a DMARC TXT record at the DNS domain name matching this new target.
 A possibly empty set of records is returned.

 7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
-If multiple records starting with a "v=" tag that identify any version of DMARC remain, all such records are discarded.
-If a single record remains and it contains a "psd=n" tag or "psd=y" tag, stop.
+If multiple DMARC records are returned for a single target, they are all discarded.
+If a single record remains and it contains a "psd=n" or "psd=y" tag, stop.

-8. Repeat steps 4 through 7 until the process stops or there are no more labels remaining.
+8. Determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until the process stops or there are no more labels remaining.

 To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following